erjonhulaj/TermKit/README.md

 ### 🤝 Contribute

 This project was built for personal use but is open to ideas & feedback.

+Note: This project is not related to the legacy TermKit by @unconed (2011).

 Made by **Erjon Hulaj**